2DGD-F0TH/2DGD_F0TH/chapters/001_Introduction/001_Introduction.md

 ::::::::::::::

 :::: wizardry ::::
 This will warn you of complex sections, or sections treating advanced topics that have limited game development usefulness.
-Such sections may be skimmed on.
+Such sections may be skimmed over.
 ::::::::::::::::::

 ### Engine Used